It’s that time of year again, when everybody seems to be coming down with a something and “flu season” is always named the culprit.

 I put a drop of colloidal silver in our morning hydration drinks, which consist of a huge mason jar of purified water, a tablespoon of chia seeds, salt sole (for minerals), and a squirt of liquid chlorophyll.

 I also put thyme and oregano oils along our spines (mixed with coconut oil), and on the soles of our feet before bedtime, whenever anyone is feeling poorly or stressed.
-We use a cool-mist diffuser and a doTERRA blend called OnGuard with frankincense oil regularly, too.
+We use a cool-mist diffuser and a doTERRA essential oil blend called OnGuard with frankincense oil regularly, too.

 These are our basic maintenance actions to ward off illness and the mythical flu season in our family!
 What do you do to stay well in the Wintertime?